Sam Sexton

 Sam Sexton (born 18 July 1984) is a British former professional boxer who competed from 2005 to 2018.
-At regional level, he held multiple heavyweight championships, including the Commonwealth title from 2009 to 2010; the British title from 2017 to 2018; and won the Prizefighter series in 2008.
+At regional level, he held the Commonwealth heavyweight title from 2009 to 2010; the British heavyweight title from 2017 to 2018; and won the Prizefighter series in 2008.

 Amateur career

 Sexton competed in the 2004 Norway Box Cup, losing by stoppage to eventual gold medalist, Vyacheslav Glazkov, in the semifinals.

 Professional career

 Early career

 Sexton started his professional career in September 2005, in his home town of Norwich when he defeated Paul Bonson over six rounds at Carrow Road.
 He ended up compiling a record of 7-0 before he was defeated by former ABA champion Derek Chisora at the York Hall.
 The referee stopped the fight with 26 seconds to go in the last round.
 A distraught Sexton said after the fight "Maybe the occasion got to me.
 I really don't know.
 I'll go back watch the fight probably have a week off.
 I'll be back straight.
 I just didn't feel myself, but I'm not one to make excuses.
 I boxed, I lost, that's just the way it is".